 5. Weight Loss

-An abrupt decline in weight and difficulty in gaining it back is an early sign of celiac disease.
+An abrupt decline in weight and difficulty in gaining it back is an early sign of coeliac disease.
 This is due to the inability of your body to absorb nutrients, which can result in malnutrition and weight loss.

-Research shows that together with diarrhoea and fatigue, weight loss is a common symptom amongst patients diagnosed with celiac disease.
+Research shows that together with diarrhoea and fatigue, weight loss is a common symptom amongst patients diagnosed with coeliac disease.
 Further studies have found that symptoms of weight loss can be resolved through the introduction and inclusion of a gluten-free diet, which results in significant weight gain.

 The Bottom Line

-Celiac disease is considered as a severe ailment characterised by your immune system attacking the small intestine as a reaction to your consumption of gluten-rich food.
+Coeliac disease is considered as a severe ailment characterised by your immune system attacking the small intestine as a reaction to your consumption of gluten-rich food.

-Other symptoms of celiac disease may go unnoticed, which can lead to the inability of your small intestine to absorb nutrients resulting in discomfort and many adverse effects like diarrhoea, fatigue, and many more.
+Other symptoms of coeliac disease may go unnoticed, which can lead to the inability of your small intestine to absorb nutrients resulting in discomfort and many adverse effects like diarrhoea, fatigue, and many more.

-If you are experiencing these five signs and you suspect you may have celiac disease, immediately schedule an appointment with a healthcare professional so you can get tested.
+If you are experiencing these five signs and you suspect you may have coeliac disease, immediately schedule an appointment with a healthcare professional so you can get tested.
 This is the first step to rule out or receive a proper diagnosis of celiac disease, which is key to receiving the right treatment.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-You may also want to learn more about gluten sensitivity which shares symptoms with celiac disease.
+You may also want to learn more about gluten sensitivity which shares symptoms with coeliac disease.